Penetration Testing with Kali Linux Methodology

 This step is to maintain access by establishing other entry points to the target and, if possible, to cover the evidence of penetration.
 The penetration process may trigger a defense mechanism, which ultimately helps to ensure that the penetration tester’s security when accessing the network.
 The best approach is to establish other means of access to the target as a guarantee that the primary path is closed.
 Alternative access methods can be backdoors, new administrator accounts, encrypted channels, new network access channels, and so on.
 Another important aspect of establishing a foothold in the target system is the removal of evidence of penetration.
 This can make detection of attacks more difficult, and thus can reduce the security defense response.
 Clearing evidence includes deleting user logs, masking existing access channels, and clearing traces of corruption (such as error messages caused by the infiltration process).
 Kali Linux includes a directory called “Maintaining Access”, whose goal is to maintain a foothold on the target system.
 In order to create various forms of backdoors in the target system, tools are required.
 The goal of establishing a foothold on the target system is as follows: establishing multiple access points on the target network; removing evidence that access has been granted; repairing the affected system; Encryption and other means to hide the communication method; record the findings.

 Reporting stage is the last phase in the penetration test methodology.
-Reporting phase will parlay occurred with other three stages or it will happen after attack phase.
-This reporting phase is very vital stage and this this report will cover both management and technical aspects, provide detailed information about all findings, figures with proper graphs.
-Penetration tester will provide suitable presentation of the vulnerabilities and its impact to the business of the target organization.
-Final document will be detailed and it will provide technical description of the vulnerabilities.
+Reporting phase will parlay occurred with the other three stages or it will happen after the attack phase.
+This reporting phase is a very vital stage and this report will cover both management and technical aspects, provide detailed information about all findings, figures with proper graphs.
+The penetration tester will provide a suitable presentation of the vulnerabilities and its impact to the business of the target organization.
+The final document will be detailed and it will provide a technical description of the vulnerabilities.
 Penetration tester should meet the client requirement in the documents also document should be detailed and that will show the ability of the successful penetration tester.